Shubhanshu680/Restaurant-Data-Scraper-RAG-based-Chatbot/README.md

 # 4) RAG Chatbot

+## Overview

+**Purpose:**
+To automate the preparation of restaurant and menu data from multiple sources, resulting in a unified, clean dataset ready for chatbot training, RAG models, and other food/restaurant AI applications.

 ## How This Data Powers a RAG Chatbot

-**Retrieval Augmented Generation (RAG) chatbots** need a structured, searchable knowledge base to answer user queries accurately.
-This notebook’s output is designed to be used as that knowledge base:
+**Retrieval Augmented Generation (RAG) chatbots** require a structured, searchable knowledge base to answer user queries accurately.
+This notebook’s output is designed for that purpose:

 - **Each row** represents a unique menu item, linked to its restaurant and enriched with details like price and description.
 - **The dataset can be indexed** using vector stores (e.g., FAISS, ChromaDB) for semantic search.
-- **When a user asks a question** (“What are the vegetarian options at Capital Kitchen?”), the RAG system retrieves the most relevant rows from this dataset and feeds them as context to a language model for answer generation.
+- **When a user asks a question** (e.g., “What are the vegetarian options at Capital Kitchen?”), the RAG system retrieves the most relevant rows from this dataset and feeds them as context to a language model for answer generation.
 - **The data format ensures** the chatbot can answer questions about:
     - Menu items and prices
     - Restaurant details and hours